 Degree-seeking graduate students are those who have earned a bachelor's degree and have been accepted to The University of Texas Rio Grande Valley for graduate study in Master's or Doctoral programs.
-Non-degree seeking graduate students are those who have earned a bachelor's degree and are taking graduate courses for professional improvement.
+Non-degree seeking graduate students are those who have earned a bachelor's degree and are taking graduate courses for professional or academic improvement including achievement of higher grades.